GATTEX® (teduglutide) for injection is indicated

-indicated for the treatment of adults and pediatric patients 1 year of age and older with Short
+for the treatment of adults and pediatric patients 1 year of age and older with short bowel syndrome (SBS) who

 Warnings and Precautions

 clinical trials.
 There is a risk for acceleration of neoplastic growth.
 In adults, within 6 months prior to